 The Depth of Trading #2: Interview with Luis Recabarren, a Fighter, a Ballet Dancer, and a Private Equity Manager and a Trader

 Bookmap continues the series of inspiring interviews with successful traders.
 Today we welcome a trader, a private equity manager, a fighter, and a ballet dancer — Luis Recabarren.
 He is an outstanding personality and a trader to learn from.
-So we have invited him to share experience with our readers.
+So we have invited him to share an experience with our readers.

 Luis, you have tried various things in life and accomplished a lot.
 How do you manage to combine such different occupations?